apd1991/apd1991/README.md

 - 👋 Hi, I’m Ambika Prasad Dahal.
-- 👀 I’m interested in Modeling and Simulation of Aerial Robots and Spacecrafts in Guidance, Navigation and Controls domain.
+- 👀 I’m interested in Modeling/Simulation/Robotics/Dynamics/Controls.
 - 🌱 I’m a Ph.D. candidate at University of Louisiana at Lafayette specializing in Dynamics and Controls/ Systems Engineering.
 - 📫 You can reach me at www.linkedin.com/in/ambikapdahal
 - The contents in these repositories are my own.
 Credits are given to sources whenever applicable.